7 min read · Cost

 Key takeaways

-- CI eliminates thermal bridging through framing
+- CI eliminates the thermal bridging that studs create through a wall

 FAQ